andreskrey/readability.php/README.md

 ## Status

 Current status is stable.
-Not _suuuuper_ stable but stable enough.
+Version 1.0 is around the corner.

 ## How to use it